DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

                 - The TGS, or ticket-granting service (which is usually on the same server as the KDC), receives a TGT from the client.
 It validates the TGT and the user's rights to access the service they are requesting to use.
 The TGS then issues a ticket and session keys to the client.
                 - a TGT is encrypted and includes a symmetric key, an expiration time, and user’s IP address. 📝 a scenario where TGT is compromised, Attackers can create golden tickets after successfully exploiting Kerberos and obtaining the Kerberos service account (KRBTGT).
                 - subjects present the TGT when requesting tickets to access objects
             - 🍮**authentication service (AS)**: hosts the functions of the KDC.
 It verifies or rejects the authenticity and timeliness of tickets.
 Often referred to as the KDC.
 The AS serves as the authentication server, which forwards the username to the KDC.
 It's worth noting that the client doesn't communicate with the KDC directly.
-Instead, it will communicate with the TGT and the AS, which means KDC isn't an appropriate answer here.
+Instead, it will communicate with the 📝TGT (proof of authentication) and the AS, which means KDC isn't an appropriate answer here.
                 - The AS is the part of Kerberos that goes through the initial process of verifying that the user is who they claim to be.
 Once that is complete, the user is issued a Ticket Granting Ticket (TGT) which gives them permission to request access to destination servers.
         - **ticket (AKA service ticket (ST))**: an encrypted message that provides proof that a subject is authorized to access an object
         - **Kerberos Principal**: typically a user but can be any entity that can request a ticket
-        - **Kerberos realm**: a logical area (such as a domain or network) ruled by Kerberos
+        - **Kerberos Realm**: a logical area (such as a domain or network) ruled by Kerberos
+        - **Kerberos Timestamps** Kerberos uses tickets and a cryptographic key matched with a timestamp to allow users to prove their authenticity with trusted services.
+The timestamp on the certificate would state the time it was issued, so 📝replay attacks at a later time would appear suspicious and be rejected by those services.
+The timestamp could be associated with a log, future Quality of Service (QoS) implementation, or a Security Information & Event Manager (SIEM) that can correlate the events with the proper integration mechanisms.
     - Kerberos login process:
         - user types a username/password into the client to initiate client/TGS key generation
         - client encrypts the username with AES for transmission to the KDC